suit-wg/manifest-spec/draft-ietf-suit-manifest-03.md

 ## SUIT_Parameter_Encryption_Info

 Encryption Info defines the mechanism that Fetch or Copy should use to decrypt the data they transfer.
-SUIT_Parameter_Encryption_Info is encoded as a COSE_Encrypt_Tagged or a COSE_Encrypt0_Tagged, wrapped in a bstr
+SUIT_Parameter_Encryption_Info is encoded as a COSE_Encrypt_Tagged or a COSE_Encrypt0_Tagged, wrapped in a bstr.

 ### SUIT_Parameter_Compression_Info